devicehive/devicehive-arduino/DeviceHive/examples/LedQube/README.md

 The code is pretty obvious: we read number of pixels provided and then read each coordinates and color components for each pixel individually.
-Note, there is no range checks for coordinates to simplify the code.
+Note, there are no range checks for coordinates to simplify the code.

 Conclusion
 ----------

-This example showed how to control your [Rainbow Cube] over Internet using DeviceHive framework.
+This example demonstrated how to control your [Rainbow Cube] over Internet using DeviceHive framework.
 See also the iPhone/iPad part of this example.